lammps/lammps/doc/src/fix_balance.rst

    simulation could run up to 20% faster if it were perfectly balanced, versus when imbalanced.
-However, computational cost is not strictly proportional to particle count, and changing the relative size and shape of processor sub-domains may lead to additional computational and communication overheads (e.g., in the PPPM solver used via the :doc:`kspace_style <kspace_style>` command).
+However, computational cost is not strictly proportional to particle count, and changing the relative size and shape of processor subdomains may lead to additional computational and communication overheads (e.g., in the PPPM solver used via the :doc:`kspace_style <kspace_style>` command).
 Thus, you should benchmark the run times of a simulation before and after balancing.